redtexts/texts/luxemburg_1925_political_economy.md

 4: Finally, in this way cattle become the _concept of wealth_.
-Now people do not say, this or that person is rich because he has a great deal of corn, flocks, clothes, jewelery or servants, but rather: he has a good deal of cattle.
+Now people do not say, this or that person is rich because he has a great deal of corn, flocks, clothes, jewelry or servants, but rather: he has a good deal of cattle.
 People say, hats off to that man, he's "worth" ten thousand oxen.
 Or they say, poor fellow, he doesn't have any cattle!